 (a) Parameter 1: The GHS covers all hazardous chemicals.
-The mode of application of the hazard communication elements of the GHS (e.g. labels, safety data sheets) may vary by product category or stage in the life cycle.
+The mode of application of the hazard communication components of the GHS (e.g. labels, safety data sheets) may vary by product category or stage in the life cycle.
 Target audiences for the GHS include consumers, workers, transport workers, and emergency responders.

 - (i) Existing hazard classification and labelling systems address potential exposures to all potentially hazardous chemicals in all types of use situations, including production, storage, transport, workplace use, consumer use, and presence in the environment.
 They are intended to protect people, facilities, and the environment.
 The most widely applied requirements in terms of chemicals covered are generally found in the parts of existing systems that apply to the workplace or transport.
-It should be noted that the term chemical is used broadly in the UNCED agreements and subsequent documents to include substances, products, mixtures, preparations, or any other terms that may be used in existing systems to denote coverage. - (ii) Since all chemicals in commerce are made in a workplace (including consumer products), handled during shipment and transport by workers, and often used by workers, there are no complete exemptions from the scope of the GHS for any particular type of chemical or product.
+It should be noted that the term chemical is used broadly in the UNCED agreements and subsequent documents to include substances, products, mixtures, preparations, or any other terms that may be used in existing systems to denote coverage. - (ii) Since all chemicals and chemical products in commerce are made in a workplace (including consumer products), handled during shipment and transport by workers, and often used by workers, there are no complete exemptions from the scope of the GHS for any particular type of chemical or product.
 In some countries, for example, pharmaceuticals are currently covered by workplace and transport requirements in the manufacturing, storage, and transport stages of the life cycle.
 Workplace requirements may also be applied to employees involved in the administration of some drugs, or clean-up of spills and other types of potential exposures in health care settings.
-SDS's and training must be available for these employees under some systems.
-It is anticipated that the GHS would be applied to pharmaceuticals in a similar fashion.
+SDSs and training must be available for these employees under some systems.
+It is anticipated that the GHS would be applied to pharmaceuticals in a similar fashion. - (iii) At other stages of the life cycle for these same products, the GHS may not be applied at all.
+For example, at the point of intentional human intake or ingestion, or intentional application to animals, products such as human or veterinary pharmaceuticals are generally not subject to hazard labelling under existing systems.
+Such requirements would not normally be applied to these products as a result of the GHS.
+(It should be noted that the risks to subjects associated with the medical use of human or veterinary pharmaceuticals are generally addressed in package inserts and are not part of this harmonization process.)
+Similarly, products such as foods that may have trace amounts of food additives or pesticides in them are not currently labelled to indicate the presence or hazard of those materials.
+It is anticipated that application of the GHS would not require them to be labelled as such.